Hanson4christWeb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates the directories with some attributes using command mkdir

 Write a command that lists all the files and directories of the current directory, separated by commas using command ls

+create a magic file with command file and some attributes